baradlab/baradlab.github.io/_members/gustafson.md

 enddate: []
 ---

 Andrew is interested in working at the interface of chemistry and biology to reveal the underlying mechanisms of frequently intractable cellular processes such as lipid trafficking and membrane dynamics.
-I want to accomplish this by utilizing an approach that bridges the disciplines of biochemistry, chemical biology, and structural biology, to achieve a greater understanding from the molecular to the cellular level.
+He wants to accomplish this by utilizing an approach that bridges the disciplines of biochemistry, chemical biology, and structural biology, to achieve a greater understanding from the molecular to the cellular level.